 Rehabilitated as the Cuyuna Country State Recreation Area in 2011, the post-industrial landscape was transformed into a world-class adventure destination with more than 50 miles of purpose-built mountain bike trails ranging from moderate to extremely difficult.
 Several loops of singletrack were carved into the rocky terrain, circling mine lakes, winding through woods and over steep hills.
 Elevated areas offer outstanding views of the landscape’s many mine lakes and natural lakes.
 More than 20 miles of trails are groomed for winter fat biking, which has earned Cuyuna a reputation as one of the country’s premier year-round bicycling destinations.

-Like the trails themselves, True North Basecamp offers that perfect blend of old and new, wilderness and Wi-Fi
+True North Basecamp offers a perfect blend of old and new, wilderness and Wi-Fi

 Cuyuna is also notable for its incredible bike-friendly lodging.
 Overlooking one of the park’s open pit lakes, True North Basecamp provides a comfortable, trail-connected basecamp for adventure.
 Bring a tent and camp under the stars, or book one of their famous "north woods industrial" cabins.
 Each of the six 275-square-foot cabins has one full- and three twin-sized beds, Wi-Fi access, integrated USB charging ports, and temperature control for year-round comfort.

-Like the trails themselves, True North Basecamp offers that perfect blend of old and new, wilderness and Wi-Fi.
+Like the trails themselves, True North Basecamp offers a perfect blend of old and new, wilderness and Wi-Fi.